avinor/terraform-azurerm-postgresql/README.md

 Setting `all` in logs and metrics will send all possible diagnostics to destination.
 If not using `all` type name of categories to send.

+## Grant access

+After deployment it have created the server, databases and users (roles), but not granted access.
+To change the owner of database logon with administrator and run following command to change owner on database called `something`:

+1. `GRANT something TO <adminuser>;`
+2. `ALTER DATABASE <database> OWNER TO something;`

 ## References

 - <https://docs.microsoft.com/en-us/azure/postgresql/howto-create-users>